CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration.md

 **Standard Support Details:**

-Please see our Knowledge-base article detailing [Azure platform-level support](./partner-cloud-integration-azure-support.md).
+Please see our Knowledge Base article detailing [Azure platform-level support](./partner-cloud-integration-azure-support.md).

 For additional details on support responsibilities for our partners and their SLAs we support, please see the table below.